Parenting for Beginners

 A no-nonsense guide to what to buy, and how to survive.

-The Awkward Girl’s Guide to Parenthood : the UK parenting blog without the bullshit
+The Awkward Girl’s Guide to Parenthood : a parenting blog for awkward people

 As a lifelong introvert, social anxiety sufferer and all-round awkward girl, parenthood was always going to be a challenge for me.
 I didn’t want to join mum and baby groups, knew I’d hate soft play and would rather do almost anything else other than freaking crafting.
 I mean, seriously, though.